‘You can’t be sexy,’ they say. ‘That’s for the privacy of your bedroom, for your husband’s eyes only.’

 Instead of a reward for my faithfulness, my monogamy, my seal of approval from the church to live with a man, I was punished.
 Hung from a rope and left to dangle.
 The oxygen taken away from me, replaced by a gas unable to nurture life.
 The invisible air of abuse, the silent wind of destruction.

 Can I have those years back please?
 Can I take them from out of the darkness and put them to better use?
 Can I have love affairs and friendships and random encounters that change my life and those I meet?
-Can I knock up against the rest of humanity and be shaved and softened by the contact?
+Can I knock up against the rest of humanity and be shaped and softened by the contact?
 This is what I’ve missed.
 This is what I long for.

 My loneliness trapped me inside a prison I was too frightened to leave, not knowing that fresh air, sunlit fields and soft earth were only inches away.
 I kept my eyes lowered and missed the beauty of the sky.
-That is what I regret.
+This is what I regret.